 One of the most common causes of compromise and breaches is a lack of sound credential management.
 People use the same password over and over, and many systems and services support weak authentication practices.

 In many cases, weak authentication and credential management is due to lack of governance and oversight of credential lifecycle and policy.
 This includes user access, password policies, authentication interfaces and controls, and privilege escalation to systems and services that shouldn't be available or accessible in many cases.

 How to fix it

-For most organizations, implementing stringent password policy can help.
-This may consist of longer passwords, more complex passwords, more frequent password changes or some combination of these principles.
+Implement a stringent password policy.
+This could consist of longer and more complex passwords as well as more frequent password rotation.
 In practice, longer passwords that aren't rotated often are safer than shorter passwords that are.
-Password authentication may also impede users from making poor password decisions.
-For any sensitive access, users should also be required to use multifactor authentication for accessing sensitive data or sites, often with the aid of MFA tools.
+Passwordless authentication can also prevent users from making poor password decisions.
+For any sensitive access, require multifactor authentication before users can access sensitive data or sites, often with the aid of MFA tools.

 5. Poor security awareness

 Much has been written about the susceptibility of end users to social engineering, but it continues to be a major issue that plagues organizations.
 Multiple surveys have revealed that end-user error is the top threat action in breaches.
 Many organizations find the initial point of attack is through targeted social engineering, most commonly phishing.